How to measure and maximize developer productivity

 Developer productivity metrics

 To accurately measure developers’ productivity, we must examine three main dimensions: speed, ease, and quality.
 Each area gives us a good idea of how well developers perform.
-It’s also important to use industry and company-specific standards to set realistic expectations and ensure we’re measuring productivity meaningfully.
+It’s also important to use industry and company-specific standards to set realistic expectations and ensure we’re tracking developer productivity meaningfully.

 Speed, or task completion efficiency